ChrisEssery/group-project/Portfolio/Background.md

 ### The psychology behind playing games

-To better understand how our end-users will use our game, we now consider the psychological factors underlying a person's desire to play games.
+To better understand how our end-users will use our platform, we now consider the psychological factors underlying the human desire to play games.
 To service the needs of our users, there are a number of important questions to ask ourselves.
 These questions include:

  * Does our app have a clear goal?
  * Is this goal apparent up front to the user? or uncovered through use? or never discovered?